MatthewTDunn/SaaS-Example-Parsing-Script/readme.md

 As described by the client and under typical laboratory workload conditions, this instrument could be responsible for analysing upwards of a 100 samples a day - resulting in 100 individual .MES files.

 Prior to the implementation of this parsing script, the client would open each individual .MES file and paste the entirety into a formulated excel workbook.
 Through basic excel functionality, the result line was examined and formatted appropriately so the client could copy and paste it to a separate sheet and collate a list of results for the day.
-Once the list was ready, it was manually copied across to their LIMS for scruitny and reporting.
+Once the list was ready, it was manually copied across to their LIMS for scrutiny and reporting.

 This process is cumbersome, particularly prone to human error and required automation.